May 2024

 Cosmetic Product Information File Contents

-The Product Information File should contain the following groups of information:
+Product information files should contain the following groups of information:

 1. A description of the cosmetic product